phaze

 Long press the face, tap Edit, choose a slot, scroll to Phaze, pick the variant you want.

-From there, the rest of Phaze is iPhone-first, but the Watch keeps logging the small actions for you.
+From there, the rest of Phaze is iPhone-first, while the Watch and widgets keep your progress glanceable.
 If labs and body composition matter to you, see the Lab Tracker and Body Composition pages, both pair well with the Watch flow described above.

 Ready to put GLP-1 tracking on your wrist?

-Install Phaze on iPhone, pair with your Apple Watch, place a complication.
-Log your first dose without ever pulling out your phone.
+Install Phaze on iPhone, pair with your Apple Watch, and place a complication so your GLP-1 progress stays glanceable on your wrist.

 Looking for the broader Phaze landing page?
 Back to home.